 Like some other deep cavity-nesting birds, the eggs of the Belted Kingfisher are pure white.
 Average clutch size is 5 to 8 eggs.

 Incubation will last for 24 days.
 The young will be born without feathers and be brooded by the female, while the male feeds the young and the female.

-After diving for a fish it will return to its perch and begins to beat the food against the limb or whatever it's perched on.
+After diving for a fish, it will return to its perch and beat the food against the limb or whatever it's perched on.

-Once done with slamming the food it tosses the fish up in the air, catches it in its long bill and swallows it headfirst.
+Once done with slamming the food, it then tosses the fish up in the air, catches it in its long bill, and swallows it headfirst.

 Like an owl, the Belted Kingfisher will regurgitate any indigestible parts in the form of pellets.

 These birds teach their young to fish by dropping dead prey into the water for the young to retrieve.

 The territorial habitat of Belted Kingfishers is wetlands, rivers, lakes, and ponds.